aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/data-filtering/apply-advanced-filter-of-microsoft-excel-to-display-records-meeting-complex-criteria/_index.md

 Aspose.Cells for Python via .NET also allows you to apply the Advanced Filter using the [**Worksheet.advancedFilter()**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/advanced_filter/#bool-str-str-str-bool) method.
 Just like Microsoft Excel, it accepts the following parameters.

 **isFilter**

-Indicates whether filtering the list in place.
+Indicates whether to filter the list in place.

 **listRange**

 The list range.

 **criteriaRange**

 The criteria range.

 **copyTo**

-The range where copying data to.
+The range to copy data to.

 **uniqueRecordOnly**

-Only displaying or copying unique rows.
+Only display or copy unique rows.

 ## **Apply Advanced Filter of Microsoft Excel to Display Records Meeting Complex Criteria**

-The following sample code applies the advanced filter on the [Sample Excel File](48496692.xlsx) and generates the [Output Excel File](48496691.xlsx).
+The following sample code applies the advanced filter to the [Sample Excel File](48496692.xlsx) and generates the [Output Excel File](48496691.xlsx).
 The screenshot shows both files for comparison.
-As you can see inside the screenshot, data has been filtered inside the output Excel file according to complex criteria.
+As you can see in the screenshot, data has been filtered in the output Excel file according to complex criteria.

 ![todo:image_alt_text](2.png)